-Why an RV Might Be the Perfect Retirement Lifestyle For You
+Is an RV the Perfect Retirement Lifestyle for You?

-“Living the dream” is a phase often heard among the RV crowd.
-This dream becomes a reality for thousands of people who choose to spend at least a portion (if not all) of their retirement traveling by motor home.
+“Living the dream” is a phrase often heard among the RV crowd.
+This dream becomes a reality for thousands of people who choose to spend at least a portion (if not all) of their retirement traveling by motorhome.

-It is not a new idea, moving to a warmer climate to live out our last years in paradise.
-The Recreation Vehicle Industry Association estimates that between 100,000 and 200,000 are making their RV their home, at least for an extended period of time.
+Moving to a warmer climate to live out our last years in paradise is not a new idea.
+The Recreation Vehicle Industry Association estimates that between 100,000 and 200,000 people are making their RV their home, at least for an extended period of time.

 Imagine the ability to travel from destination to destination without ever having to unpack.
 That is the beauty of traveling by RV in retirement.

-Despite the fact that an RV lifestyle lets you hike the famous trails, see a bit of history first-hand, and visit the state and national parks, until current television shows began to focus on traveling in an RV, the question often asked by friends and family when hearing the “retiring to an RV” announcement, is "Why?"
-Some still wonder what you could possibly do to fill the day.
+Despite the fact that an RV lifestyle lets you hike the famous trails, see a bit of history firsthand, and visit the state and national parks, until current television shows began to focus on traveling in an RV, the question often asked by friends and family when hearing the “retiring to an RV” announcement, is "Why?"
+Some still wonder what you could possibly do to fill your retired days.

 A Day in the Life of an RV Retiree

 To answer that question, picture this scenario: As the sun reaches its warming point, reflecting off the swimming pool, it is another sparkling day.
 Your choice today is joining the exercise class in the pool, learning how to line dance, playing pickleball at the court, or learning to create jewelry or pottery in the craft room.